ShiqiYu/OpenGait/README.md

 3. There are some advanced usages, refer to [advanced usages](docs/3.advanced_usages.md), please.

 ## Warning
-- Some models may not be compatible with `AMP`, you can disable it by setting `enable_float16` **False**.
 - In `DDP` mode, zombie processes may be generated when the program terminates abnormally.
 You can use this command [sh misc/clean_process.sh](./misc/clean_process.sh) to clear them.
-- We implemented the functionality about testing while training, but it slightly affected the results.
-None of our published models use this functionality.
-You can disable it by setting `with_test` **False**.
-- Recommended Pytorch version: 1.6-1.8

 ## Authors:
 **Open Gait Team (OGT)**